MassSave Heat Pump Rebates: Massachusetts' Best Path to Electrification

 Income-Eligible vs Standard Rebate Tracks

-Like HEEHRA, MassSave splits eligibility into income tiers, but the structure is different from federal income-tier programs.
-MassSave uses State Median Income (SMI) rather than Area Median Income (AMI), and the income-eligible track is significantly more generous than the standard track.
+Like HEEHRA, MassSave splits eligibility into income tiers — but the structure is meaningfully different from the federal income-tier programs, and the difference is worth understanding before you start filling out applications.
+MassSave uses State Median Income (SMI) rather than Area Median Income (AMI), which matters in Massachusetts specifically because Boston-area AMI is dramatically higher than Western Mass AMI, and a household that does not qualify on AMI may well qualify on SMI.
+Accordingly, the income-eligible track is also significantly more generous than the standard track.

 Income-Eligible Track